Plutonomicon/plutonomicon/numeric.md

 # Basics

-Plutus provides two &#39;base&#39; numerical types: `Integer` and `Rational`.
+Plutus provides two 'base' numerical types: `Integer` and `Rational`.
 These correspond to `Z` and `Q` in mathematics, and in theory, all the operations reasonable to define on them.

 Why do mathematicians refer to the integers as `Z` and the rationals as `Q`?
-The former is from the German _Zahlen,_ meaning &#39;numbers&#39;; the latter from the Italian _quoziente,_ meaning &#39;quotient&#39;.
+The former is from the German _Zahlen,_ meaning 'numbers'; the latter from the Italian _quoziente,_ meaning 'quotient'.

-As MLabs extensions, we also provide `Natural` and `NatRatio`; the former corresponds to `N` in mathematics, while the latter doesn&#39;t really have an analog that&#39;s talked about much, but represents the non-negative part of `Q`.
+As MLabs extensions, we also provide `Natural` and `NatRatio`; the former corresponds to `N` in mathematics, while the latter doesn't really have an analog that's talked about much, but represents the non-negative part of `Q`.
 We will write this as `Q+`.

 Part of the challenge of a numerical hierarchy is the tension between:

 1. The overloading of many mathematical concepts, such as addition; and
 1. The fact that the behaviour of different numerical types makes these vary in behaviour.

 We want to have the ability to write number-related concepts without having to have several varieties of the same operation: the natural method for this is type classes, whose original purpose was ad-hoc polymorphism.
 It is likely that numerical concepts were a high priority for this kind of behaviour.
-However, _because_ type classes allow ad-hoc polymorphism, we have to define clear expectations of what we expect a &#39;valid&#39; or &#39;correct&#39; implementation of a type class method to do.
+However, _because_ type classes allow ad-hoc polymorphism, we have to define clear expectations of what we expect a 'valid' or 'correct' implementation of a type class method to do.
 This also ties back to our problem: we want the behaviour of our numerical operators to be consistent with our intuition and reasoning, but also flexible enough to allow grouping of common behaviour.

 ## Inadequacy of `Num`

 The Haskell approach to  arithmetic and numerical operations involves the `Num` type class.
 This approach is highly unsatisfactory as a foundation, for multiple reasons:

-- A lot of unrelated concepts are &#39;mashed together&#39; in this design.
+- A lot of unrelated concepts are 'mashed together' in this design.
 In particular, `fromInteger` is really a _syntactic_ construction for overloading numerical syntax, which is at odds with everything else in `Num`.
-- `Num` is &#39;too strong&#39; to serve as a foundation for a numerical hierarchy.
+- `Num` is 'too strong' to serve as a foundation for a numerical hierarchy.
 As it demands a definition of either `negate` or `-`, it means that many types (including `Natural`) must be partial in _at least_ this method.
 Furthermore, demanding a definition of `fromInteger` for values that _cannot_ be negative (such as `Natural`) requires either odd behaviour or partiality.
 - `Num` is not well-founded.
 It is similar enough to a range of concepts, but not similar enough to actually rely on.

 Thus, instead of this, Plutus took a different approach, which we both explain, and extend, here.